guardianproject/orbotkit/README.md

   You can store that access token (e.g. in `UserDefaults`) and reuse it later.
   However, users can always withdraw access, so be prepared for that situation.

+- Exception: A `stop` UI command is available, which needs an access token.
+Otherwise Orbot will display an alert which explains, that your app should have provided an access token, but where the user also can stop manually.
+  They will not be returned to your app, in that case, though.
+  So, make sure to do the authorization first!

+  (This feature is only available from Orbot 1.6.1 onwards.)

 ## Example